CookieCookson/cordova-plugin-lifecycle/README.md

 ```
 This will install an app on your phone with the identifier of `com.test.app.alpha`.

 You can then swap out this `activeFlavor` variable to choose which variant of build you would like.
-If performing the store or beta variant, it is recommended you also pass through the `--release` flag.
 ```bash
 cordova run android -- --gradleArg="-PactiveFlavor=beta" --release
 ```
 ```bash
 cordova run android -- --gradleArg="-PactiveFlavor=store" --release
 ```
-It is recommended you use the alpha variant for debug installations over USB where you may need to remotely inspect or debug your app.
-The beta variant is intended for when distributing your app over-the-air through services such as HockeyApp.
-Because of this it is recommended to pass through the release flag so the app is signed and runs with the release configuration.

 NOTE: When switching between alpha, beta and store builds on Android, you must first run the `clean` command else you may get odd results.
 You can do this by performing:
 ```bash